Joan Elan: Television debut

 Her Paramount contract had been renewed in 1953, but wasn't continued any further.
 By early 1954 she had turned to television, work that at the time was less prestigious than film.
 She had leading roles in four small-screen productions that year, three of them for anthology series.
 One of these productions was an ambitious two hour version of Great Expectations, for which Joan played Estella.

 As Joan Elan matured into her late twenties, her appearance suggested to some casting directors that she might play "exotic" ethnic types.
 During 1955 she played Eurasian, Chinese, and Eastern European characters on television, and surprisingly, an English lady.
 She also had a small role in her third film, MGM's colorful but leaden Restoration era swashbuckler, The King's Thief, where she played a shy Quaker girl.

 Broadway stage

 In late October 1955 she opened in Boston for the original production of The Lark.
-She played the young queen in the adaption of Jean Anouilh's 1952 French language two-act play about Joan of Arc.
+She played the young queen in the adaptation of Jean Anouilh's 1952 French language two-act play about Joan of Arc.
 After its trial run, the show moved to Broadway in November 1955.
 Nominated for five Tony Awards (with a win for Julie Harris), the show lasted for 229 performances, a six-month run that later led one commentater to describe Joan Elan as a "New York actress".
 Her stage success also raised her visibility in Hollywood, leading to her most prolific performing years.
-When the touring company was formed for off Broadway, Joan's part was taken up by Barbara Stanton, who also performed the role on the Hallmark Hall of Fame television adaption in February 1957.
+When the touring company was formed for off Broadway, Joan's part was taken up by Barbara Stanton, who also performed the role on the Hallmark Hall of Fame television adaptation in February 1957.